 :

-To make sure your deleted data cannot be recovered, check our post on permanently deleting files and folders in Linux at the link below.
+To ensure that your deleted data cannot be recovered, refer to our guide on permanently deleting files and folders in Linux.

 READ: How to Permanently Delete Files in Linux